Issued at 2000 UTC on Tuesday 23 August 2016

 West Central Section

-Variable 3 or 4, occasionally northerly 5 at first in east.
+Northeasterly 3 or 4, occasionally 5 at first in south, then becoming variable later.
 Slight or moderate.
-Fair.
-Good, occasionally poor.
+Rain, drizzle or showers, fog banks.
+Moderate or poor, occasionally very poor.

 Outlook for following 24 hours